woutdenolf/wdncrunch/ci/README.rst

   adduser travis
   usermod -aG sudo travis

-2. Install Python 2.7.12 from source:
+2. Install Python 2.7.13 from source (or any other python version used by Travis):

 .. code-block:: bash